donaldjindra/JavaScriptRPG/README.md

 Currently I have three playable classes.
 There are also three enemies, one of which is chosen at random.
 Right now basically the player is given a choice of attacking an enemy.
 If they decline, the player is attacked anyway.
 I have one full encounter done, with the code looping them back into that encounter if they survive.
 I added additional code to keep the player playing until they die, as well as a scoring system.

 My next plans include adding some basic sound effects.
 Also want to add more attack choices for the player.
 Additional attacks for the enemy will follow after that.
 I also want to add more stats, like armor and attack speed, modifiers for the damage, and other things.
+Also, this has not been formatted yet to look right on mobile.
+That's another thing to add to my todo list for the project.
+For the time being, it's desktop/laptop only.

+And finally my personal favorite thing so far on the project is the spinning character images on mouse hovers.